BrentFarris/TheLastValkyrie/docs/writing-6502-assembler.md

 ```

 ## Special instruction DCB
 Something you don't see in the linked tutorial is an instruction named `DCB`.
-This is because it is not actually an instruction on the CPU, it is actually a keyword to put bytes directly within your program code.
+This is because it is not an instruction on the CPU, it is more of an instruction for the assembler.
+It tells the assembler to put bytes directly within your program code.
 So if you had the following assembly code:
 ```asm
 DEX
 player_data: